 Levels of care

 Working with patients with terminal health care conditions can have some significant differences from other nursing career opportunities.

 In general, traditional nurses work to help a patient get well.
 But hospice nurses focus on making them comfortable in their remaining time.
 NurseBuff, an industry site, describes it as “not to offer a complete recovery but ensure patients die peacefully and with integrity.”

 Doing well requires drawing on skills from several areas of nursing with big ones being observation and communication.

-Hospice clients may want or need more access to strong pain medication.
+Hospice patients may want or need more access to strong pain medication.
 Someone not receiving hospice care, however, may be encouraged to try something less effective for chronic pain but less addictive and offering less long-term concerns.

-The communication aspect is also vital: nurses need to talk with family members and caregivers, the client’s health care provider.
+The communication aspect is also vital: nurses need to talk with family members and caregivers, the patient’s health care provider.
 They may talk with other health care professionals and therapists who may be brought in to help, such as a massage therapist or speech therapist.

-After all, while this is likely a client’s first time going through this process, a hospice nurse might have much more familiarity with the process and can share any insights gained from past experiences.
+After all, while this is likely a patient’s first time going through this process, a hospice nurse might have much more familiarity with the process and can share any insights gained from past experiences.

 Home health care can help

 Above and Beyond Home Health Care works to ensure that all hospice nurses in the Cedar Rapids area offer quality care as well as compassion to their patients.
 Most nurses who choose to work with hospice patients not only have received extra training but other personal qualities that are helpful to patients and their families.